davco6/SegNu/README.md

 Briefly, SegNu classify each detected object in three categories:  single cell nucleus, non-cell nucleus or cell nuclear aggregate.
 Afterwards, each cell nuclear aggregate is segmented recursively by watershed segmentation.
 Due to the fact that the watershed segmentation does not do a precisely segmentation and often get oversegmented images, each group of segmented region is considered as a graph, and each graph is optimized for merging the regions with a single cell nuclei.
 Eventually, SegNu detect and isolate all cell nuclei at the image.

-Further information about SegNu could be found in the Master Thesis wrote in spanish:
+Further information about SegNu can be found in the Master Thesis (wrote in spanish):

 http://openaccess.uoc.edu/webapps/o2/handle/10609/82134